wissmedia/svelte-bulma-template/README.md

-Svelte Template with ENV Support using @rollup/plugin-replace and Bulma CSS
+Svelte Template with
+- ENV Support using @rollup/plugin-replace
+- Bulma CSS